205 Newburg Ave

 I'm mostly a generalist.
 That means I'm pretty good at many things and have alot of perspectives, but it also means that there are people who are better in their areas of focus.
 I have degrees in art, ecology, and information systems.
 I work with computers and study the way that people interact with them as individuals and groups.
 I'm currently researching anonymity and trustworthiness in my PhD work.

-- Frameworks: OpenGL, WebGl, TypeScript, AngularJS, ThreeJS, GLSL, R, Flex, OpenHaptics, FLTK, DirectX Audio, etc.
+- Frameworks: OpenGL, WebGl, Tensorflow, Spring, TypeScript, AngularJS, ThreeJS, GLSL, R, Flex, OpenHaptics, FLTK, DirectX Audio, etc.

 - Realtime graphics visualization and simulation